30 May 2022

 Anja Rydén Gramner.

 Anja Rydén Gramner, trained as an upper secondary teacher, recently completed her doctorate in education at Linköping University.
-Anna Nilsen
+Photographer: Anna Nilsen

 For many years, talking about literature has been considered an important complement to biomedical knowledge for professional training in healthcare.
 In medical schools, both in Sweden and abroad, literature is used to enhance students’ professional development when it comes to emotional awareness.